First page . . . Back to page 2 . . . Forward to page 4 . . . Last page (page 6)

 After getting E to work well I decided to try to make my work more useful to others, and better suited to the Kepler group's purpose (a classroom demonstration: motor-driven, built from readily available parts, with a fixed budget, etc.).

 That meant re-designing the orrery from current LEGO sets, preferably at the lowest possible cost.
 I ended up choosing Off-Road Truck (set 8273) and Motor Box (set 8287).
-The truck supplies the turntable and the structural elements; Motor Box has a lot of gears, the differential housing, pieces 6542 and 6539, and of course a motor; all of these are essential parts for meeting my goals.
+The truck supplies the turntable and the structural elements; Motor Box has a lot of gears, the differential housing (part 6573); the z16 clutch gear (part 6542) and driving ring (part 6539); and of course a motor; all of these are essential parts for meeting my goals.

 After building the truck to ensure all the pieces were in the box (-: I quickly rebuilt it into model F shown here: